pvcraven/big-data-class/source/assignments/citations/citations.rst

 * Twenty minutes to pick data.
 * Twenty minutes to create slides
 * Prep presentation.
 Two PowerPoint slides, one paragraph and one citation slide.
+* Some of this, you'll likely need to do outside of class.
+You will some time to review this on Thursday with myself, Maddy, and Christopher on Thursday.
-* Due start of class Thursday.
+* Due at end of class Thursday.
 * We will go through them in a week.
 I won’t associate names with paragraphs.

 Sample Questions